Terren S. Peizer Sells 33,000 Shares of Ontrak, Inc. (NYSE:OTRK) Stock

-Ontrak, Inc. (NYSE:OTRK) major shareholder Terren S. Peizer sold 33,000 shares of the company’s stock in a transaction on Monday, June 14th.
-The shares were sold at an average price of $32.80, for a total value of $1,082,400.00.
-Major shareholders that own at least 10% of a company’s shares are required to disclose their sales and purchases with the SEC.
+Ontrak, Inc. (NYSE:OTRK) major shareholder Terren S. Peizer sold 33,000 shares of the stock in a transaction that occurred on Thursday, June 17th.
+The shares were sold at an average price of $33.18, for a total transaction of $1,094,940.00.
+Large shareholders that own at least 10% of a company’s stock are required to disclose their sales and purchases with the SEC.

 Ontrak Company Profile